 When you click Inpect Element, you’ll be greeted with the following explorer frame on the bottom of the IE window.

 The highlighted line with the blue arrow is the first cell of the table under the header, and it is the “element” we inspected.
 The red arrow is the “parent” object, and its tag is tr, which is what we will look for in the next section.

 If your IE window isn’t visible, you can just navigate to our sample website using your favorite browser and inspect the page from there.
 All the major browsers have a similar function when you right click.

 If you want to play around more, other browsers (like Chrome and Firefox) have dev tools that are more interactive.
 You can highlight different parts of the code, and a box will show up around the element on the actual website.
 This sort of interactivity will make web scraping a lot easier since you’ll be able to explore the HTML until you find the tag or tags you’re looking for.

 In the image above, we can see the element we’ve moused over highlighted on the actual webpage.
-Tools like this one in Firefox and the equivalent tool in Chrome make understanding the website’s HTML structure a lot simpler.
+Tools like this one in Firefox and the equivalent tool in Chrome and Edge make understanding the website’s HTML structure a lot simpler.
 It was sometimes a pain to scrape websites with VBA before these tools were around!

 Extracting info from the website

 The tr tag is an HTML tag representing a new row in a table.
 At this point, you’re probably starting to connect the dots between the VBA getElementsByTagName method and the tag name we just found.
 The getElementsByTagName method actually marches through the HTML until it finds certain tags.
 From there, you’re able to extract the data you need.

 Okay, we know we are looking for the tag